How To Choose The Best Bass Lures

 A gentle tap or shake of the rod tip and a slow retrieve will make the lure dance across the surface in a provocative manner that Bass just can’t resist.
 Alternatively, you could occasionally twitch the rod for a more shuttle action.
 A popper would be good for this but personally, I have not had that much success with them.

-This style of Bass fishing is a favorite with most lure fisherman because of the explosive action when the fish attack the lure.
-It can be very exciting see the that Bass chasing after your lure.
+This style of Bass fishing is a favourite with most lure fishermen because of the explosive action when the fish attack the lure.
+It can be very exciting to see that Bass chasing after your lure.